habitat-sh/on-prem-builder/docs-chef-io/content/install/builder_automate.md

     weight = 20
 +++

-The Chef Automate Applications Dashboard allows you to monitor your Chef Habitat Builder on-prem installation.
+The Chef Automate Applications dashboard allows you to monitor your Chef Habitat Builder on-prem installation.
 For information and installation guidance, see [Setting up the Applications Dashboard](https://docs.chef.io/automate/applications_setup/).

 ## Deploy Chef Habitat on-prem with Chef Automate

 There are five steps to deploy Chef Habitat on-prem with Chef Automate's authentication:

-1. Patch the Chef Automate configuration to recognize Chef Habitat
+1. Patch the Chef Automate configuration to recognize Chef Habitat.
-1. Set up the Chef Habitat Builder on-prem `bldr.env` to use Chef Automate's authentication
+1. Set up the Chef Habitat Builder on-prem `bldr.env` to use Chef Automate's authentication.
 1. Copy your custom builder certificate files (`.crt` and `.key`) to the same location as the `./install.sh` script.
-1. Install Chef Habitat Builder on-prem
+1. Install Chef Habitat Builder on-prem.
-1. Copy Automate's certificate to the `/hab/cache/ssl` directory
+1. Copy Automate's certificate to the `/hab/cache/ssl` directory.

 ### Patch Chef Automate's configuration